Paris Musee Pasteur museum dedicated to Louis Pasteur

 Louis Pasteur then moved into a spacious apartment in the south wing of the main building of the Pasteur Institute, which is where he lived and worked until he passed away in the September of 1895.

-The start of the Musee Pasteur in Paris
+The start of the Paris Musee Pasteur museum

 The very first French museum dedicated to Louis Pasteur was actually in the original house where he was born and opened in 1923, which was shortly after the centenary of his birth.